Panchangam: Overview

 Panchāngams are published in India by many authors, societies, academies, and universities.
-Different publications differ only minutely, at least for a casual or not yet trained reader.
-They forecast celestial phenomena such as solar eclipses, forecasting weather (rain, dry spells) as well as more mundane occurrences.
+Different publications differ only minutely, at least for a casual or untrained reader.
+They forecast celestial phenomena such as solar eclipses, weather (rain, dry spells) and more mundane occurrences.

 The study of Panchāngams involves understanding Rasi phala (also pronounced 'Rashi phala'), the impact of the signs of the zodiac on the individual.
 Astrologers consult the Panchāngam to set auspicious dates for weddings, corporate mergers, and other activities as per their religion.

-The casting of a Panchāngam involves elaborate mathematical work involving high level of spherical geometry and sound understanding of astronomical phenomena, such as sidereal movements of celestial bodies.
-However, in practice the tabulation is done on the basis of short-cut formulations as propounded by ancient Vedic sages and scholars.
+The casting of a Panchāngam involves elaborate mathematical work involving high level of spherical geometry and a sound understanding of astronomical phenomena, such as sidereal movements of celestial bodies.
+However, in practice, the tabulation is done on the basis of short-cut formulations as propounded by ancient Vedic sages and scholars.

-A typical Panchāngam may state tabulations of positions of Sun, Moon, and other planets for every day of the year on a fixed place (longitude, latitude) and time of day (in 24-hour format IST).
-The users calculate the remaining data using their relative difference from this fixed place and time.
+A typical Panchāngam may contain tabulations of the positions of the Sun, the Moon, and other planets for every day of the year at a fixed place (longitude, latitude) and at a fixed time of the day (in 24-hour format IST).
+Users calculate the remaining data using their relative difference from this fixed place and time.

-There are several panchāngas that contain information for more than one year.
-There is one, Vishvavijaya Panchāngam, that covers 100 years.
+There are several Panchāngams that contain information for more than one year.
+There is one, the Vishvavijaya Panchāngam, that covers 100 years.

-The theories propounded in the two scriptures, Surya Siddhanta and Grahalaghava formed the basis for the myriad calendars or Panchāngas in the past in different regions of India.
+The theories propounded in the two scriptures, Surya Siddhanta and Grahalaghava, formed the basis for the myriad calendars or Panchāngams used in the past in different regions of India.

 The Grahalaghava was compiled about 600 years ago and Surya Siddhanta was available long before that.
-These had become outdated and did not tally with actual astronomical events and did not tally with each other.
-Hence, a committee was appointed by the Government of India with experts in the field drawn from various parts of the country who were involved with preparation of Panchāngam in local languages to draw up a reliable Panchāngam in which the mathematical calculations provides the positions of grahas (the planets) and nakshatras (constellations) in the sky as they are observed.
+These had become outdated and did not tally with actual astronomical events or with each other.
+Hence, a committee was appointed by the Government of India, with experts in the field drawn from various parts of the country who were involved with the preparation of Panchāngam in local languages, to draw up a reliable Panchāngam in which the mathematical calculations provide the positions of grahas (the planets) and nakshatras (constellations) in the sky as they are observed.